 Eventually I’d just let her have the breast even with poor positioning and a shallow latch.
 It took about 6 months and an appointment with a lactation consultantbefore I could finally feed her without feeling stressed and apprehensive.

 Whether you breastfeed, express or use a combination of both, your breasts are the main source of nutrition for your baby during the first 12 months and beyond.
 So you should probably take pretty good care of them – for bubs benefit and your own comfort.

-It is so important to have a supportive and properly fitted nursing bra.
-You’ll possibly have to adjust to a new breast size or shape, deal with sensitive nipples and be juggling nursing pads.
 You’ll need a good quality bra that is soft, supportive and has good clips to make accessing your breasts for feeding or expressing easy.
 The last thing you want is an impatient baby pulling at your $4 nursing singlet, snapping the clasp and leaving you to do the grocery shopping with it all just… um…bouncing there!

 A good bra is also essential if you're planning on returning to exercise.
 It's highly likely your breasts will be larger (and far more tender) than they were, pre pregnancy and baby, and supporting the girls properly with a breastfeeding friendly sports bra is super important.